Mount Gibraltar Trachyte Quarries Complex: Heritage listing

-The rock was studied by our great geologists such as Andrew Griffith Taylor, Edgeworth David and Douglas Mawson.
+The rock was studied by geologists such as Andrew Griffith Taylor, Edgeworth David and Douglas Mawson.
 Architects such as Walter Liberty Vernon, George Macrae, Edward E. Raht; builders such as John Leggat, Loveridge and Hudson, Amos Brothers, Saunders, Phippard Bros., Melocco Bros. and engineers of the railways, road, bridges and dams made use of the stone.

 The Mount Gibraltar Quarries are a significant industrial landscape.
 Although overgrown, with many elements relocated, the quarries retain many elements of their industrial heritage including; scars of the quarrying that show how the stone was removed (plug and feather technique), machinery and the remains of trackways and tramways.

 The Mount Gibraltar Forest is significant due to its rarity, being identified as an endangered ecological community under the NSW Threatened Species Conservation Act and threatened ecological community under the Environment Protection and Biodiversity Conservation Act 1999.
 The unique geology of the area supports a collection of flora that, as an assemblage, does not exist outside of the Reserve.

 Mount Gibraltar Trachyte Quarries Complex was listed on the New South Wales State Heritage Register on 2 December 2013, having satisfied the following criteria:

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 It meets this criterion at State level because the quarries were a source of distinctive material for late Victorian to interwar construction of numerous significant public buildings, roads and railways and commemorative structures in NSW and internationally.
 At least 16 State significant buildings listed on the SHR have been constructed using Bowral Trachyte.
 This site is significant in the development of the built heritage of NSW.

 The quarries supported a major depression relief program which constructed the Scenic Loop road over Mount Gibraltar and the infrastructure of shelters and lookouts for passive recreation in the Reserve.
 The quarries also supported the construction of the Great Southern Railway which opened the region up for further settlement and tourism and contributed greatly to the economic development of the area.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The quarries meet this criterion at a local level as they evoke and acknowledge the fraternity of the quarrymen, builders and stonemasons who worked this site and the thousands of people employed in Depression era works programs.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.